retenai/public-documentation/docs/settings/_template.md

   // Marcas temporales
-  "created_at": "timestamp",   // Fecha de creación (not null) "updated_at": "timestamp",   // Última actualización (not null) }
+  "created_at": "timestamp",   // Fecha de creación (not null) "updated_at": "timestamp"    // Última actualización (not null) }
 ```